Wholefood Soulfood Kitchen

 Storing

-• Both salsa recipes taste best when served immediately.
-Store any leftover salsa in an airtight container for up to 2 days.
+• This salsa recipe taste best when served immediately.
+Store any leftover salsa in an airtight container in the fridge for up to 2 days.

 FAQs